 Though not scientifically based, even Dr. McKeever had to admit 2 out of 2 wasn’t too shabby.
 Ever since she has been giving out the recipe to her patients at their 39 or 40 week mark.
 She says it sometimes works, sometimes doesn’t – but what better way to spend your time at 39 weeks and 6 days than cooking a homemade recipe?
 Or, better yet, watching a loving family member make it for you!

-So that’s the story on Eggplant Parmesan.
+So that’s the story on Eggplant Parmesan to induce labor.
 We like to think of it as yet another example why the doctors at Seattle OB/GYN are some of our favorites.
 They think out of the box, and truly take their care to the next level!

 To this day, if you go to the Scalini Restaurant website, you can look up their Eggplant Parmigiana recipe, and see a full page dedicated to the Eggplant Parmesan babies.

 At Acupuncture Northwest & Associates, we love to see our third-trimester patients starting at week 35 for labor prep.
 Research has shown that acupuncture started at this time can reduce labor time, and the need for intervention.
 However, what better thing to add to our treatment plan than a tasty Italian dish!
 We expect to be seeing plenty of Eggplant babies in our future ☺